jducnuigeen/building_outlines_test/docs/source/introduction.rst

 Purpose
 -----------------------------

-This document provides detailed metadata (data dictionary) for the simple and comprehensive NZ Building Outlines data published on the LINZ Data Service.
+This document provides detailed metadata (data dictionary) for the NZ Building Outlines data published on the LINZ Data Service.

 Background
 ----------------------------